KeremAR/DevOps-Cheat/Observability/Observability.md

   - *Best for*: Centralized, heavy processing (like tail-based sampling), aggregation, and routing telemetry to multiple backends.

 **Production Strategy**: A common pattern is to use Node Agents for initial collection and batching, which then forward all their data to a Standalone Service (Gateway) for final processing and exporting.

+## Common Collector Components

+### Receivers

+Receivers are the "front door" of the Collector, responsible for getting data in.
+They listen for data in specific formats and convert it to OpenTelemetry's internal format.

+- **otlp Receiver**
+  - *What it does*: Listens for logs, metrics, and traces using the native OpenTelemetry Protocol (OTLP), typically over gRPC or HTTP.
+  - *Why it's important*: This is the standard and preferred receiver for any application that is instrumented with an OpenTelemetry SDK.

+- **prometheus Receiver**
+  - *What it does*: Scrapes a `/metrics` endpoint at regular intervals, just like a Prometheus server would (a "pull" model).
+  - *Why it's important*: It allows you to collect metrics from applications and systems that are already instrumented for Prometheus but that you now want to route through your OTel Collector.

+- **jaeger / zipkin Receivers**
+  - *What they do*: Listen for traces in their respective native formats (e.g., Jaeger Thrift, Zipkin JSON/Proto).
+  - *Why they're important*: They provide backwards compatibility.
+You can use them to migrate an existing Jaeger or Zipkin setup to an OpenTelemetry Collector pipeline without having to immediately re-instrument all your applications.

+### Processors

+Processors modify telemetry data after it's received but before it's exported.

+- **batch Processor**
+  - *What it does*: Groups telemetry (spans, metrics, logs) into batches before sending them to an exporter.
+  - *Why it's important*: This is a crucial performance optimization.
+Instead of making a network request for every single span, it makes one request per batch.
+This significantly reduces network traffic and the load on your backend.
+It's recommended for nearly all production pipelines.

+- **attributes Processor**
+  - *What it does*: Modifies the attributes on telemetry data.
+It can insert, update, upsert, or delete attributes.
+  - *Why it's important*: It's used for data governance and enrichment.
+You can add static metadata (e.g., `environment: "production"`), remove sensitive information, or rename attributes to standardize them across different services.

+### Exporters

+Exporters are responsible for sending the processed data to a final destination.

+- **debug Exporter**
+  - *What it does*: Prints the telemetry it receives directly to the Collector's own console output (stdout).
+  - *Why it's important*: This is an essential troubleshooting and debugging tool.
+You use it to verify that your Collector is receiving data correctly and to inspect the exact structure and content of your telemetry before configuring a real backend exporter.

 ### OTLP (OpenTelemetry Protocol)
 - **What it is**: The standard wire protocol for sending telemetry data between different components (e.g., from your app to the Collector, or from the Collector to a backend).